‘On tour in hell’: Wounded Ukrainian soldiers evacuated

 The medically equipped bus — named “Austrian,” the nickname of a Hospitaller paramedic who was killed in a crash of another medical evacuation bus — can carry six severely wounded patients on stretchers, and several more walking wounded.

 “We’re doing evacuations as necessary.
-It could be twice or three times per day,” said the chief paramedic, Kateryna Seliverstova.
+It could be twice or three times per day,” chief paramedic Kateryna Seliverstova said.

 Bought with money from donations, the bus is better equipped medically than even some state hospitals, Seliverstova said.
 It is stocked with monitors, electrocardiographs, ventilators and oxygen tanks and can care for severely ill patients while they are transported to a major hospital.

-“This project is really important, because it helps to economize resources,” she said.
-“We can transport six injured people who are in serious or moderate condition” whereas a normal ambulance can only transport one.
+“This project is really important, because it helps to economize resources,” Seliverstova said.
+“We can transport six injured people who are in serious or moderate condition,” whereas a normal ambulance can only transport one.

 All six places were taken on the trip evacuating Yura and Yaroslav.
 Across the aisle from Yura, another soldier slipped in and out of consciousness, a brown bandage wrapped around his head.
 A paramedic checked his vital signs on a monitor, and helped him sip water from a syringe.